utwente/living-textbook/docs/docker.md

 ### Switching environments

 When you switch environments (development to production, or vice-versa) you should make sure to pass the `---build` argument the first time you build the docker image.
-This ensures that the image for the environment will be build correctly!
+This ensures that the image for the environment will be built correctly!

 ## Development